grasmash/drupal-composer-training/index.md

 Follow the instructions below, or follow the [Composer installation instructions](https://getcomposer.org/doc/00-intro.md#system-requirements) and return here when you’re finished.

-If you’re a homebrew user on OSX, you can use `brew install composer`.
+If you’re a [Homebrew](https://brew.sh) user on OSX, you can use `brew install composer`.
 Otherwise, execute the following on your command line:

 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"